Long-snouted seahorse: Biology

 The long-snouted seahorse has a carnivorous diet and feeds on small crustaceans, larvae, fish eggs and other planktonic organisms.

 It is ovoviviparous and it is the male who broods the eggs in its ventral brood pouch.
 The latter includes villi rich in capillaries that surround each fertilized egg, creating a sort of placenta supplying the embryos.
-When fully grown, pups will be expelled from the pocket and mature in complete autonomy.
+When fully grown, the young, called fry, will be expelled from the pocket and mature in complete autonomy.
 Many seahorse species are monogamous as mating occurs between the same two partners in one breeding season.
 However, the mating habits for H. guttulatus are unknown.
-A interesting aspect of seahorse coloration is the ability to rapidly transform color patterns to blend with their immediate surroundings.
+An interesting aspect of seahorse coloration is the ability to rapidly transform color patterns to blend with their immediate surroundings.
 They swim upright and avoid predators by mimicking the colour of underwater plants.